sanjay-azad/en/docs/ai.md

 When judging the AI, it is very much important now that we assess ourselves first.
 A crash course on 'freedom from the known' is needed to the humans to grasp what AI is and how it is gaining momentum.
 We don't know our own learning process - and want to discard AI as just another science, fraught with errors.
 The important point is - do we know how errorneous we ourselves are?

 AI systems and use cases are already getting flooded in the market - few by innovators, and few by economic forces.
 Another form of push to AI comes from spectators.
 Because there is a hype, there is investment - leading to more and more spectacular leaps and advancements.

+If we want to train AI to do what humans want, we need to study humans.